 While guaranteeing the structural elements of a garage conversion are well-insulated is essential, selecting the appropriate heating and cooling systems is equally important for maintaining comfort throughout the various seasons.

-For integral garages undergoing a DIY garage conversion, incorporating a ductless mini-split system offers efficient temperature control, minimizing the need for extensive plumbing and electrical work, sometimes advised by a structural engineer.
+For integral garages undergoing a conversion, incorporating a ductless mini-split system offers efficient temperature control, minimizing the need for extensive plumbing and electrical work, sometimes advised by a structural engineer.
 These systems are ideal as they do not require ductwork, which adheres to building control regulations and optimizes space.

 How Can You Improve Natural Light and Ventilation?